syncfusion-content/uwp-docs/uwp/SfTextBoxExt/AutoComplete -Header-Footer.md

 # Header and Footer

-We can provide Header and Footer view in the suggestion list in AutoComplete by enabling `ShowDropDownHeaderView` and `ShowDropDownFooterView`.
+You can provide header and footer views in a suggestion list in AutoComplete by enabling the `ShowDropDownHeaderView` and `ShowDropDownFooterView` properties.

-## Header Content
+## Header content

-We can provide Header Content at the top of the AutoComplete's Suggestion box. `DropDownHeaderView` property is used to set the content of the header.
-The height of the Header in the SfAutoComplete can be adjusted by the property `DropDownHeaderViewHeight`.
+You can provide the header content at the top of the suggestion box.
+The `DropDownHeaderView` property is used to set content to the header.
+The height of the header in the SfAutoComplete can be adjusted using the `DropDownHeaderViewHeight` property.

 {% tabs %}